thuanvannguyen/thuanvannguyen/README.md

 ## About Me

-Aim to become a Senior Developer or Project Manager, leading a team and contributing to the long-term growth of the company.
+Aim to become a Project Manager, leading a team and contributing to the long-term growth of the company.
 Work in a civilized and professional environment that offers opportunities for advancement and learning.